tJuri-sub/mastering_Js_in_10_mins/README.md

-## 10 Minute a Day "Mastering Javascript"
+# 10 Minute a Day "Mastering Javascript"

-# Beginner
+## Beginner
 1. Concatenate strings
 2. Trim whitespace from strings
-3. capitalize, uppercase-all and lowercase-all strings
+3. capitalize, uppercase-all, and lowercase-all strings
-4. concatenate integer, float, boolean and string without getting an error
+4. Concatenate integer, float, boolean, and string without getting an error
-5. convert array to a comma separated string
+5. Convert the array to a comma-separated string

-to be continued...
+To be continued...